algao1/blurb/content/posts/gossip_glomers.md

 }
 ```

+## Challenge 4: Grow-Only Counter

+In this challenge, we implement a stateless, grow-only counter using a _sequentially consistent_ key-value store.
+To do this, we make generous use of the atomic [**compare-and-swap**](https://en.wikipedia.org/wiki/Compare-and-swap) operation.

 ## Challenge 5: Kafka-Style Log

 Here we implement a replicated log service similar to Kafka, and it has to support the following operations: